ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(trees.length);
 ```

-> Above code will output `5` as output.
+> The code above will output `5` as output.
 When we used `delete` operator for deleting an array element then, the array length is not affected by this.
 This holds even if you deleted all elements of an array using `delete` operator.

 So when delete operator removes an array element that deleted element is not longer present in array.
 In place of value at deleted index `undefined x 1` in **chrome** and `undefined` is placed at the index.
 If you do `console.log(trees)` output `["xyz", "xxxx", "test", undefined × 1, "apple"]` in Chrome and in Firefox `["xyz", "xxxx", "test", undefined, "apple"]`.